 How is your SEO affected by the hosting provider?

-Search engine optimization is a set of rules you can apply to your website so that is has more exposure and visibility to search engines.
-Among those rules some are related and affected by your hosting provider like: performance (speed), availability (uptime), security and SEO awareness.
+Search engine optimization is a set of rules you can apply to your website so that it has more exposure and visibility to search engines.

 For the second part, this is something you can control but for the first part if the provider does not have good hardware then this will also affect the performance of your website and your only option is to migrate to a more trusted provider.